WeSpeakEnglish/ANTIRTOS/README.md

 ```

-2. Wherever you want, just push the pointers (and arguments if they needed)
+2. Wherever you want, just push your pointers (and arguments if they needed)
 ```cpp
 void button1Interrupt(){
 	F1.push(dealAssociatedButton1); // void dealAssociatedButton1() – is your task for this button